tonyofrancis/Fetch/README.md

 ```

 When you are done with an instance of Fetch, simply release it. **It is important
-to release instances of fetch to prevent memory leaks.**
+that you release instances of fetch to prevent memory leaks.**
 ```java
 //do work